-GVF is now accepting applications for new Examiners.
+SatProf is now accepting applications for new GVF Training Examiners.

-GVF Examiners administer the formal GVF Hands On Skills Test either in a public or private class session or by appointment with individual students.
-Examiners (or their organizations) are eligible for compensation on a per-student basis.
+GVF Training Examiners administer the formal GVF Basic Hands On Skills Test (HOST-B) by appointment with individual students.
+Examiners (or their organizations) may charge a fee for administering the HOST-B.

-GVF Training Advanced and Basic Satcom Professional certifications consist of on-line theory portions and a practical skills examination to confirm critical skills learned in course GVF 510.
-In order to receive a GVF certification, every student must pass the common Hands On Skills Test (HOST).
+GVF Training Advanced and Basic Satcom Professional certifications consist of on-line learning courses and a practical skills examination to confirm critical skills learned in course GVF 510.
+In order to receive one of these GVF certifications, every student must pass the common Hands On Skills Test (HOST-B).
 The role of the GVF Examiner is to administer the HOST and evaluate the student’s performance as pass/fail.
 (Note: GVF also offers other certifications which do not require the HOST-B.)

 - Conduct Hands-On Skills Tests (HOST).

-- Within 3 days of administering any HOST, advise GVF by email of the student’s pass/fail status by returning a completed score sheet.
+- Within 3 days of administering any HOST, advise SatProf by email of the student’s pass/fail status by returning a completed score sheet.

-Examiners may set their own fees, in consultation with and with approval from GVF.
-However, GVF requests that fee for administering the HOST should not exceed $200 for developed country students and $100 for developing country students.
+Examiners may set their own fees, in consultation with and with approval from SatProf/GSOA.
+However, SatProf/GSOA requests that fee for administering the HOST should not exceed $200 for developed country students and $100 for developing country students.

-With approval from GVF, the fee for a HOST may be included as part of the tuition for a supplementary classroom or hands-on teaching session taught by the examiner.
-All such classes require prior approval from the GVF.
+The fee for a HOST may be included as part of the tuition for a supplementary classroom or hands-on teaching session taught by the examiner.
+All such classes require prior approval from SatProf/GSOA .

 What equipment must I have?
 Examiners must provide the class location and demonstration equipment.
 At a minimum this includes a VSAT antenna, linear-pol feed, and LNB that the students assemble and use for receive pointing, a signal ID meter or spectrum analyzer, connector attachment tools and sample cable and connectors, and weatherproofing supplies.